 Of course, you don't have enough SEO expertise, but you figure it can't really be that hard.

-Fast forward a few months and you're struggling to get backlinks and organic traffic.
-Your client is frustrated and your team is unhappy doing something they don't specialize in.
+Fast forward a few months, and you struggle to get backlinks and organic traffic.
+Your client is frustrated, and your team is unhappy doing something they don't specialize in.

 SEO resellers help you outsource the entire optimization process to trusted experts.
 This gives you more time to get new clients and deliver your best work.

-An SEO reseller is simply an agency that specializes in SEO and white labels its services to other agencies (usually design, development and marketing agencies).
+An SEO reseller is simply an agency specializing in SEO that white labels its services to other agencies (typically design, development, and marketing agencies).

 Think of it as a team of SEO experts with highly developed processes for delivering better search results across different verticals.

-SEO resellers typically have extensive relationships with publishers, editors and writers to get high-quality backlinks at scale.
-More often than not, they also have a team of copywriters to help you craft content.
+SEO resellers typically have extensive relationships with publishers, editors, and writers to get high-quality backlinks at scale.
+More often than not, they also have a team of copywriters to help craft content.

 It's not unusual for top resellers to offer customers a simple dashboard for ordering links/content and tracking results.
-Some resellers also white label this dashboard so you can show your clients exactly how their campaign is performing.
+Some resellers also white label this dashboard so it's easy to show your clients exactly how their campaign is performing.

-In short, SEO resellers help you offer clients SEO services without actually hiring any in-house SEO experts.
-The reseller takes care of all the search engine optimization, and you pocket the profits.
+SEO resellers help you offer clients SEO services without actually hiring any in-house SEO experts

 There are many benefits to using SEO resellers, but fundamentally, there are three reasons you should use them: